JacquesCodes/EucVision/Python/README.md

 ### `statistical_analysis.ipynb`

 The main analysis notebook, written and run in Google Colab.
-It covers most of Section 2.6 and produces the majority of the Results figures.
+It produces the majority of the Results figures.
 Organised as ~20 `@title` cells, each self-contained apart from a shared setup cell:

 | Cell group | Contents |
 |---|---|